fineanmol/plant-tree/README.md

-🎍 Updated on Sat, 18 Jan 2025 18:57:01 GMT
+🎄 Updated on Sat, 18 Jan 2025 18:45:16 GMT

-> "Any fool can write code that a computer can understand."
+> "Perfection is achieved when there is nothing left to take away."